 Kyohei Kadota from Durarara!! was given the nickname Dotachin by Izaya, whom he despises as well as the nickname.
 His friend Erika will occassionaly reffer to him as Dotachin getting a mix of responses back.

-Lina Inverse's closely guarded secret is that her official nickname is "Pink Sorceress".
+In Slayers, Lina Inverse's closely guarded secret is that her official nickname is "Pink Sorceress".
 It was actually supposed to be a magical title akin to Red Baron but she is extremely embarrassed about the "pink" part.

 And Rakan refers to her by the even more embarrassing "LoliGrandma".
 Her next spell comes close to 'accidentally' killing him.